 LB: One of the Global Alliance’s 7 Calls to Action is that we must create enabling environments for agroecology and regenerative approaches to flourish.
 In your opinion, what are the keystone pieces or “infrastructure” that must be in place to unlock agroecology’s catalytic impacts?

 ABP: A key piece is to track change so we know what is happening across food systems and make evidence-based decisions.
-This is tricky as food systems vary from one place to another so having a one-size-fits all set of indicators is not only unlikely, but impractical.
-However, it is possible to use the same guiding principles – e.g. healthy people and ecosystems that can translate into, for example, the number of species in a community diet, the soil and water quality, incomes – so we know whether we are bringing about positive transformation.
+This is tricky as food systems vary from one place to another so having a one-size-fits-all set of indicators is not only unlikely but impractical.
+However, it is possible to use the same guiding principles – e.g. healthy people and ecosystems that can translate into, for example, the number of species in a community diet, the soil and water quality, and incomes – so we know whether we are bringing about positive transformation.
 Tools such as True Cost Accounting can provide this crucial data.

-LB: Your research and teaching combine your passions for sustainable food systems and community based approaches.
+LB: Your research and teaching combine your passions for sustainable food systems and community-based approaches.
 Another one of our 7 Calls to Action calls for inclusive, participatory governance as a key lever to transform food systems.
 Reflecting on this call to action, what is the role of agroecology in enabling good food governance?